FreeFem/FreeFem-doc/source/introduction/installation.rst

       :linenos:

       make -j<nbProcs>
-      make check
+      make -j<nbProcs> check

 	  .. note:: ``make check`` is optionnally, but advise to check the validity of your **FreeFEM** building

- 13. Install the **FreeFEM** apllication sudo make install
+ 13. Install the **FreeFEM** apllication make install

-	  .. note:: To install FreeFEM, it is recommanded to change the user ID of your installation directory instead of using SUDO.
+	  .. note:: it isn't necessary to execute this last command, FreeFEM executable is avalaible here your_installation/src/nw/FreeFem++ and mpi executable here your_installation/src/mpi/ff-mpirun

 Compilation on Ubuntu
 ^^^^^^^^^^^^^^^^^^^^^

-1. Install the following packages on you system
+1. Install the following packages on your system

    .. code-block:: bash
       :linenos: